 So, is it good to have a credit card?

-To help you make an informed decision, here are factors you need to consider.
+To help you make an informed decision, here are the key pros and cons to consider.

 A credit score is a vital aspect that significantly determines your quality of life.
 For instance, it affects how much money lenders will be willing to give you, your housing options, and how potential employers perceive you.